 3 min read

-While IPv6 has been in development for more than a decade, the availability of residential IPv6 is still in its infancy.
-Traditional CPE devices running IPv4 with NAT are now adding IPv6 capabilities and 6to4 transition techniques even before native IPv6 connections are commonly available.
+While IPv6 has been in development for more than two decades, the availability of residential IPv6 has been inconsistent.
+Traditional CPE devices running IPv4 with NAT add IPv6 capabilities and IPv6 to IPv4 transition mechanisms, often before native IPv6 connections are available in deployment.
 CDRouter is IPv6 capable and provides vendors, ISPs, and test labs with a set of functional test cases to verify the IPv6 readiness of CPE devices.

 While developing CDRouter IPv6, we benchmarked several off-the-shelf IPv6 CPE devices.
 Right away, the results were surprising.